 A March 21 blog by internationally recognized Indian gaming law experts Kathryn R.L.
-Rand and Steven Andrew Knight, co-directors of the Institute for the Study of Tribal Gaming Law and Policy at the University of North Dakota, urges Minnesota legislators to think carefully before adopting gambling policies that might harm rural areas of the state.
+Rand and Steven Andrew Knight, co-directors of the Institute for the Study of Tribal Gaming Law and Policy at the University of North Dakota, urges Minnesota legislators to think carefully before adopting gambling policies from dadu online that might include rural areas of the state.
 Here’s what Rand and Knight had to say:

 Racino Legislation in Minnesota